 Mathematical Ecology, Epidemiology and Biosecurity

-The Mathematical Ecology, Epidemiology and Biosecurity group works on interdisciplinary research problems that focus on developing mathematical and statistical models to support real-world decision-making and policy across the biological sciences.
+The Mathematical Ecology, Epidemiology and Biosecurity (MEEB) group works on interdisciplinary research problems that focus on developing mathematical and statistical models to support real-world decision-making and policy across the biological sciences.

-Our primary fields of application are in ecology (species interactions, invasive species management), epidemiology (infectious disease modelling and management) and in biosecurity (modelling border biosecurity interventions and surveillance).
+Our primary fields of application are in ecology (species interactions, invasive species management), epidemiology (infectious disease modelling and management) and biosecurity (modelling border biosecurity interventions and surveillance).

 Affiliations